dmavrides/dmavrides.github.io/_pages/hobbies.md

 * crosswords - I do NYT crosswords sometimes
 * <a href="https://www.youtube.com/watch?v=hAyZ9K2EBF0&ab_channel=CrackingTheCryptic">cryptic sudokus</a> - If you like puzzly things, I highly recommend.
 You can click a link in the description of videos on this channel to solve them yourself.
 * Piano/Violin - I played both of these for years but very little since moving to NYC.

+[^1]: Here I use the standard of 'my performance under optimal conditions' i.e. for bouldering I've climbed a few V4s, for Rubik's cubes if I warm up/review algs then do a few average of 5s I can probably get sub-30 on one of them, etc.